lukaszb/django-projector/docs/index.rst

 - Task tracker with full history of changes
 - Mercurial_ repository integration
 - Repository web browser (basic... really)
+- Customizable workflow for each project
+- Grouping tasks in milestones
+- Roadmap
 - Granual permissions management (see :ref:`authorization`)
 - Documents based on `restructuredText`_
 - Make use of `django-richtemplates`_ so templates are ready to use out of the box
+- Full project schema scripts (provided by `Capo`_)
 - More to come

 Incoming